OpenACC/openacc-best-practices-guide/01-Introduction.markdown

-Standard (and defacto standard) libraries provide the highest degree of portability, because the programmer can frequently replace only the library used without even changing the source code itself.
+Standard (and defacto standard) libraries provide the highest degree of portability, because the programmer can frequently replace only the library used without even changing the source code itself when changing compute architectures.
 Since many hardware vendors provide highly-tuned versions of common libraries, using libraries can also result in very high performance.
 Although libraries can provide both high portability and high performance, few applications are able to use only libraries because of their limited scope.

 Some vendors provide additional libraries as a value added for their platform, but which implement non-standard APIs.
 These libraries provide high performance, but little portability.
+Fortunately because libraries provide modular APIs, the impact of using non-portable libraries can be isolated to limit the impact on overall application portability.

 ### Standard Programming Languages ###